Category: EasternLoop2016

 Edith Vanderbilt’s room was oval shaped and decorated in gold and purple.
 Edith made sure she knew all the names of everyone working at The Biltmore during a time when it was improper for the family to speak to the staff.
 She also made sure to send care baskets when children were born.
 Edith went so far as to start a trade-school that taught weaving and wood working so the servant’s children would be able to learn a craft or trade that they could use to earn a living.

+The Biltmore was really built so the family could entertain guests.
+The third floor living hall was right outside all of the guest suites.
+The guests would wait to go down to breakfast here as they sat around and chatted.
 I loved looking at all of the old family photographs.
 Notice the books against the wall?
 George Vanderbilt had a 23,000 volume collection of books.
 That alone makes me like him.
-I mean, anyone who takes the time to accumulate that many beloved books has to be good, right?
+I mean, anyone who takes the time to accumulate that many beloved books has to be a good person, right?

 This is in one of the guest suites.
 I really enjoy the way they have the rooms set up.
 It’s like we’re getting to take a peak back in time.
-With the dress on the bed with the gloves over the footboard…it’s like catching a fleeting glimpse into their lives.
+With the dress on the bed and the gloves draped over the footboard…it’s like catching a fleeting glimpse into their lives.
+There was also a vanity table all set up and waiting.
+This guest suite was just for single ladies.
+The single ladies and single gentlemen were kept in separate suits since it was inappropriate for them to sleep in the same area of the house.

 Check out this chandelier.
 It’s three stories high with three chandeliers on it.
 Can you imagine trying to dust that thing?

-a 70,000 gallon heated swimming pool that they only kept filled for a few days at a time,
+In the basement you’ll find the recreation area.
+Complete with a bowling alley, a 70,000 gallon heated swimming pool that they only kept filled for a few days at a time, and a gymnasium because even back then being healthy was important.

 They supplied private dressing rooms because no self-respecting lady of that time would be caught walking through the house in a “bathing costume”.
 There was a row for the women and a separate row (on the other side of the wall) for the men.

 There would’ve been more than a dozen people in here working to prepare the meals for the Vanderbilt family and their guests.
 The copper pots hanging above the worktable are actually original.
+Check out the mortar and pestle!
+Huge!
+Nicholas and Alex agreed to stand next to it so you could really get an idea of the size of it.

 This was the servant’s dining room.
 The dining room maid would have served the servants three meals a day here.